 Lisa is a textile designer and visual artist currently creating work in a variety of techniques which include photographic cyanotypes, screen prints and eco prints.
 Her work is inspired by the botanical world and particularly Australian native flora which she uses to create delicate, joyful artwork.

 Born in the historic city of Hereford in England, Lisa emigrated to Australia with her family in 2005.
-She now calls Sydney ‘home’ and it is here she has flourished as an artist and where she also started her business In Kognito Surface Design.
+She now calls Sydney ‘home’ and it is here she has flourished as an artist and furthered her artistic practice.

 ‘Creating delicate representations of Australian flora’.